gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *"Sindy!"
 Papa Roo shouted.
 Maddy's sister lay unconscious on the cobblestones in her nightdress, her favorite stuffed spaceman still in her arms.
-One of the bots scooped her up---*
+One of the bots scooped her up—*

-*---and staggered as Papa Roo's jump-kicked it right on the swivel joint where its pipestem legs connected to its torso.
+*—and staggered as Papa Roo's jump-kicked it right on the swivel joint where its pipestem legs connected to its torso.
 The bot dropped Sindy and spun around.
 Crack!